RoboticSpaceExploration/kaa_holo_mahina_ws/README.md

 source devel/setup.bash
 ```

-This may also work for other Ubuntu / ROS distributions.
+This also works for Ubuntu 18.04 (ROS melodic) and may work for other distributions as well.

 ### What if I don't have Ubuntu or ROS?
 You can [get Docker](https://docs.docker.com/get-docker/) and run the entire workspace in a container.
 If your computer is logged into your [DockerHub](https://hub.docker.com/) account you can simply run: